 - Bed cradle to keep the bed clothes off your body

 - Shower stool or chair

 - Hand rails

-RGK LIFE has a good range of bespoke manual wheelchairs include the TIGA FX which is a manual folding wheelchair that folds down to the size of an airline storage bin!
+RGK Wheelchairs have a fantastic range of bespoke manual wheelchairs include the TIGA FX which is a manual folding wheelchair that folds down to the size of an airline storage bin.

 ROLLATORS AND WALKERS – Again these come in various shapes, sizes and types.
-There are the ones with seats on, baskets attached, 4 wheels, 3 wheels, 2 wheels, wide ones, stick seats… THE MOBILITY SUPERSTORE has a huge range of mobility and living aids.
+There are the ones with seats on, baskets attached, 4 wheels, 3 wheels, 2 wheels, wide ones, stick seats… The Ability Superstore has a huge range of mobility and living aids.